Minh09470203/PBL2-Do-An-CSLT/README.md

-# Shoe Store Management System 👟
+# Shoe Store Management Application 👟

 A comprehensive C++ console-based application for managing a shoe store business with role-based access control for administrators, staff, and customers.

-## 📋 Table of Contents
+## Table of Contents

 - [Features](#features)
 - [System Requirements](#system-requirements)